Foxing (band): Style

 Foxing have been described as indie rock and post-rock.
 The Albatross has been described as chamber rock, emo, indie rock, math rock, and post-rock, reminiscent of American Football, Dads, Empire!
 Empire!
 (I Was a Lonely Estate), and The World Is a Beautiful Place & I Am No Longer Afraid to Die.
 Dealer has been described as emo, indie rock and post-rock.

 Awards

-Dealer was ranked at number 2 on AbsolutePunk's top albums of 2015 list.
+Dealer was ranked at number 2 on AbsolutePunks top albums of 2015 list.
 The album was included in TheWaster's top albums of 2015 list.

 In 2019, BrooklynVegan ranked Dealer at number 32 and Nearer My God at number 2 in their list of the top punk and emo albums of the 2010s.